PyMySQL/mysqlclient/doc/user_guide.rst

 Introduction
 ------------

-MySQLdb is a thread-compatible interface to the popular MySQL database server that provides the Python database API.
+MySQLdb is a interface to the popular MySQL database server that provides the Python database API.

 Installation